Back to what we treat

-A person suffering from BDD will worry obsessively about a perceived flaw in the way the way their body looks (but others will not notice it) and/or will develop compulsive behaviours and routines, such as constantly looking in the mirror or picking at their skin to help them deal with these concerns.
+A person suffering from BDD will worry obsessively about a perceived flaw in the way their body looks (but others will not notice it) and/or will develop compulsive behaviours and routines, such as constantly looking in the mirror or picking at their skin to help them deal with these concerns.

 These obsessions and behaviours will cause them emotional distress and have a significant impact on their everyday lives.
 BDD is a close relative of obsessive-compulsive disorder (OCD).
 For those suffering from the disorder, concerns around appearance may make it difficult to go out in public or see others.